-AC Behavior
+Option Description

-Allows you to enable or disable the computer from turning on automatically when an AC adapter is connected.
+AC Behavior Allows you to enable or disable the computer from turning on automatically when an AC adapter is connected.

 Default setting: Wake on AC is not selected.

-Auto On Time

-Allows you to set the time at which the computer must turn on automatically.
+Auto On Time Allows you to set the time at which the computer must turn on automatically.
 The options are:

-- Disabled
+• Disabled

-- Every Day
+Every Day

-- Weekdays

-- Select Days
+WeekdaysSelect Days

+Default setting: Disabled

 USB Wake Support Allows you to enable USB devices to wake the system from Standby.

 NOTE: This feature is only functional when the AC power adapter is connected.
 If the AC power adapter is removed during Standby, the system setup removes power from all the USB ports to conserve battery power.

-• Enable USB Wake Support
+Enable USB Wake Support

 Default setting: The option is disabled.

-Wireless Radio Control

-Allows you to enable or disable the feature that automatically switches from wired or wireless networks without depending on the physical connection.
+Wireless Radio Control Allows you to enable or disable the feature that automatically switches from wired or wireless networks without depending on the physical connection.

-- Control WLAN Radio - Control WWAN Radio
+Control WLAN RadioControl WWAN Radio

 Default setting: The option is disabled.

-Wake on LAN/ WLAN

-Allows you to enable or disable the feature that powers on the computer from the Off state when triggered by a LAN signal.
+Wake on LAN/ WLAN Allows you to enable or disable the feature that powers on the computer from the Off state when triggered by a LAN signal.

-- Disabled

-- LAN Only

-- WLAN Only

-- LAN or WLAN

-Block Sleep

-This option lets you block entering to sleep (S3 state) in operating system $\,$ environment.

-Block Sleep (S3 state)

-Default setting: This option is disabled

-Peak Shift

-This option enables you to minimize the AC power consumption during the peak power times of day.
+Option Description Disabled LAN Only WLAN Only LAN or WLAN Default setting: Disabled Block Sleep This option lets you block entering to sleep (S3 state) in operating system environment.
+Block Sleep (S3 state) Default setting: This option is disabled Peak Shift This option enables you to minimize the AC power consumption during the peak power times of day.
 After you enable this option, your system runs only in battery even if the AC is attached.

-Dock Support on Battery

-This option allows you to use the docking station when AC power is absent but only when the battery is above a certain charge percentage.
+Dock Support on Battery This option allows you to use the docking station when AC power is absent but only when the battery is above a certain charge percentage.
 The percentage may change per battery and per platform.

-Dock Support on Battery

-Advanced Battery Charge Configuration

-This option enables you to maximize the battery health.
+Dock Support on Battery Default setting: Disabled Advanced Battery Charge Configuration This option enables you to maximize the battery health.
 By enabling this option, your system uses the standard charging algorithm and other techniques, during the non-work hours to improve the battery health.

-Primary Battery Charge Configuration

-Allows you to select the charging mode for the battery.
-The options are:

-- Adaptive - Standard Fully charges your battery at a standard rate. - ExpressCharge The battery charges over a shorter period of time using Dell's fast charging technology.
+Disabled Default setting: Disabled Primary Battery Charge Configuration Allows you to select the charging mode for the battery.
+The options are: Adaptive Standard - Fully charges your battery at a standard rate.
+ExpressCharge - The battery charges over a shorter period of time using Dell's fast charging technology.
 This option is enabled by default.

-- Primarily AC use - Custom

-If Custom Charge is selected, you can also configure Custom Charge Start and Custom Charge Stop.
+Primarily AC use Custom If Custom Charge is selected, you can also configure Custom Charge Start and Custom Charge Stop.
 NOTE: All charging mode may not be available for all the batteries.
 To enable this option, disable the Advanced Battery Charge Configuration option.